Deliver “Delight and Passion” to people

 Hyatt Centric Ginza Tokyo HERALBONY ART ROOM

-HERALBONY Co., Ltd. is a company that defines art drawn by artists with intellectual disabilities as "unique" and applies it to various things, events, and places in society.
-In collaboration with Hyatt Centric Ginza Tokyo, located on Namiki-dori in Ginza, we cooperated in concept design and construction of guest rooms.
-[Social issues / Customer issues / Requests] HERALBONY's fashion brand "HERALBONY" has a vision to dissolve the invisible boundaries between "welfare" and "disabilities," which are difficult to relate to in everyday life, and consumers, and to expand its field as a "lifestyle brand" to create a new lifestyle based on welfare.
-This time, we directed concept design of the collaboration room as the first step in the lifestyle brand's coloring of the space.
-Not only did we decorate the hotel guest rooms, but we also used this space as a starting point to create an opportunity for art to blend into everyday lifestyles.
-[Solution] We wove together a space that allows guests to experience a rich time in their guest rooms, as if they were immersed in an ever-expanding world of art.
-This makes the guest room a hub for the experience, inviting guests to imagine stories in which art blends into the time spent at home.
-We envisioned a space in which many conversations and discoveries would be sparked as guests looked at the art that was integrated throughout the hotel. <Our project members> [Sales and project management] Uedate Chisato [concept design] Yamaguchi Akane, Onishi Ryo, Yoshimura Mineto, Kato Kei [Production and construction] Hatano Atsushi, Yoshida Risa, Oda Satoshi ~Related links~ [Release] ・ NOMURA, Ltd. cooperates in spatial concept design.
-Exhibition "HERALBONY/Unconventional Future" currently being held to great acclaim ・ NOMURA 's social good activities: Case study of Hyatt Centric Ginza Tokyo HERALBONY ART ROOM Changing society through the resonance of art and spatial concept design [nomlog] ・Changing society through the resonance of art and spatial concept design- HYATT CENTRIC GINZA TOKYO HERALBONY ART ROOM
+HERALBONY Inc. defines art created by artists with intellectual disabilities as "unique" and is a company that develops and expands it into various things, events, and places in society.
+In a collaboration with Hyatt Centric Ginza Tokyo, located on Namiki Street in Ginza, we provided spatial concept design and construction support for the guest rooms.
+[Social Issues/Client Issues/Requests] HERALBONY's fashion brand "HERALBONY" aims to dissolve the invisible boundaries between people and fields that are difficult to engage with in everyday life, such as "welfare" and "disability," and to expand its domain as a "lifestyle brand" in order to create a new lifestyle starting from welfare.
+This time, as the first step in a lifestyle brand decorating a space, we concept design and directed the collaboration room.
+Not only did we decorate the hotel room, but we also created an opportunity for art to blend into everyday lifestyles through this space.
+[Solution] We have created a space that allows guests to experience a rich time as if they have stepped into an ever-expanding world of art while spending time in their rooms.
+This space serves as a hub, connecting to the idea of art blending into the time spent at home, and is designed to encourage many conversations and discoveries as guests view the art that is integrated throughout the space. <Our Project Members> [Sales & Project Management] Chisato Kamidate [concept design] Akane Yamaguchi, Ryo Onishi, Minehito Yoshimura, Takashi Kato [Production & construction] Atsushi Hatano, Risa Yoshida, Satoshi Oda ~Related Links~ [Press Releases] ・ NOMURA Co.,Ltd. collaborates on spatial concept design for the exhibition "HERALBONY/A Unique Future" now on sale ・ NOMURA Co.,Ltd., Ltd.'s social good activities: The case of HERALBONY ART ROOM at Hyatt Centric Ginza Tokyo Changing society through the resonance of art and spatial concept design [nomlog] ・Changing society through the resonance of art and spatial concept design- HYATT CENTRIC GINZA TOKYO HERALBONY ART ROOM

 #hospitality